Last Updated on

 It is the same as the one you used by hard disk drives, but the main difference here is that the SSDs are based on flash storage rather than platters.

 The SATA standard can max up to 550 megabytes of reading and write before it hits a limitation of the speed it can give.
 The benefits of SATA based SSDs are that they are cheap, they are easily available and when it comes to supporting, they can literally run on pretty much any device that you can imagine.

 As long as the device has the SATA connection, you are good to go.
 The latest standard that is being used is SATA 3, which gives the maximum speed of 6.0 Gigabits per second.

 NVMe drives can achieve the read and write speed of upwards of 3,600 megabytes and that is insanely fast.
-There are obvious benefits to NVMe but there is one downside.
-The biggest downside is the cost.
-SSD in its own right is expensive as it is, but when you look at an NVMe SSD, you are going to may more than you would for a SATA based SSD.
+There are obvious benefits to NVMe but there is one downside, that is the cost.
+SSD in its own right is expensive as it is, but when you look at an NVMe SSD, you are going to pay much more than you would for a SATA based SSD.

-This is something many people confuse but the thing that you need to know about M.2 is that it does not happen to be an SSD standard.
-But instead, it is a form factor that is used in computers.
+This may surprise many people but M.2 is not an SSD standard.
+Instead it is a form factor that is used in computers.
 You will see this standard used mainly on laptops and modern-day motherboards as well.
 This is by no means reserved for SSDs.
 You can even install Bluetooth or WiFi cards on an M.2 slot without any issues whatsoever.

 So, What is M.2 NVMe SSD?

 This is a very common question that we get asked all the time.
 What is M.2 NVMe SSD?
 Well, the simplest way to explain this is that the M.2 connector is used by an SSD that is basically using the NVMe standard.

 Hence, the SSD uses PCI express lanes to transfer data to and forth.